 You might see it as a haunted fortress of human tragedies or a fairytale castle of exceptional beauty.
 But if you have the privilege, step inside Chillon Castle, the stranded ship on the banks of a lake that turned out to be literal money-making institutions.

-From November to March, Chillon Castle is open from 10 am to 5 pm.
+From November to March, Chillon Castle opening hours are from 10 am to 5 pm.
 While open in winter, have in mind that the castle is closed on the 25th of December and the 1st of January.

 From April to October, Chillon Castle operates from 9 am to 6 pm.